akkartik/mu/README.md

 The entire stack shares certain properties and conventions.
 Programs consist of functions and functions consist of statements, each performing a single operation.
 Operands to statements are always variables or constants.
-You can't say `a + b*c`, you have to break it up into two operations.
+You can't perform `a + b*c` in a single statement; you have to break it up into two.
 Variables can live in memory or in registers.
 Registers must be explicitly specified.
-There are some shared lexical rules; comments always start with '#', and numbers are always written in hex.
+There are some shared lexical rules.
+Comments always start with '#'.
+Numbers are always written in hex.
+Many terms can have context-dependent _metadata_ attached after '/'.

 Here's an example program in Mu: